biocore/horizomer/docs/INSTALL.md

 conda create -n wgshgt_py2 python=2.7 -c bioconda orthofinder
 ```

-The rest applications have to be installed manually.
+The remaining applications have to be installed manually.
 Please refer to the table below for details.

 ### List of required external applications

+(Note: those with "how to install" = "conda" are already installed if you have run the aforementioned commands.)

 | Name | Tested Version | Purpose | How to install | PMID |
 | --- | --- | --- | --- | --- |